sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

   - Both higher and lower level modules are independent as they both rely on abstraction, making them more interchangeable.

 This acronym is actually 5 in one, pretty packed with content.
-Some of those patterns have been created at a time when you would write code in vim and didn't have powerful IDE like nowadays. 🤔 To be critical about the abstraction based principle, those can sometime hinder visibility on smaller project or microservices where you don't intend to build a monolithic software structure upon it.
+Some of those patterns have been created at a time when you would write code in vim and didn't have powerful IDE like nowadays. 🤔 To be critical about the abstraction-based principle, those sometime hinder visibility on smaller projects or microservices where you don't intend to build a monolithic software structure upon it.

 ### ACID